sahib/misc/the-vibes-that-i-summoned/slides.typ

   *then* ask the model to review and optimise.
 You stay in the loop;
   the model adds value without anchoring you.
 - Same for code: function signature + docstring first, body second.

+This rule is also there to make sure you don't use LLMs for pure laziness.
+Use it to be more productive and to achieve higher quality, not to quickly set your task to done.
 ```)

   = 1.
 Sketch first, generate then\